APPLICATION

 How does it work?

-The coating operation consist in applying the glaze on the product while avoiding losses on the immediate surrounding:
+The coating operation consists in applying the glaze on the product while avoiding losses in the immediate surrounding:

-A light glaze is a dilution of a protein-rich powder or a concentrated slurry into a lighter suspension, the preparation must be kept cold to prevent microbial growth
+light glaze dilutes a protein-rich powder or a concentrated slurry into a softer suspension; the preparation must be kept cold to prevent microbial growth.

-For reference, sugar fondant and chocolate couverture are described :
+For reference, sugar fondant and chocolate covertures are described as:

-• Sugar fondant: the preparation involves dispersion of fine sugar in a concentrated sugar solution, the preparation must be kept at constant temperature and agitation to maintain its physical properties – whiteness, viscosity and crunch – resulting from the balance between dissolved and finely crystallized sugar
+• Sugar fondant: the preparation involves the dispersion of refined sugar in a concentrated sugar solution; the practice must be kept at constant temperature and agitation to maintain its physical properties – whiteness, viscosity, and crunch – resulting from the balance between dissolved and finely crystallized sugar

-• Chocolate: the solid chocolate must undergo a complex operation called tempering: melting, cooling, partial re-melting, the preparation involves a complex system which ensures melting, agitation, circulation and temperature control before use.
+• Chocolate: the solid chocolate must undergo a complex operation called tempering: melting, cooling, and partial re-melting; the preparation involves a complex system that ensures melting, agitation, circulation, and temperature control before use.
 The operation may be semi-automatic or fully automatic and continuous.

 Losses are recovered or cleaned.